 According to Technical Notification #55 from Resideo, most instances of a premature low battery condition occur after replacing the batteries in a Honeywell 5800COMBO, Honeywell SiXCOMBO, or Honeywell Home PROSIXCOMBO.
 This notice pertains only to a low battery condition that occurs immediately, or almost immediately, after replacing the batteries in a sensor that has been in use for several years.

 Each of the aforementioned combination smoke/CO detectors uses four (4) lithium 3V CR123A batteries for power.
+These should be Panasonic batteries only, per Resideo.
 A premature low battery condition is when the sensor falsely indicates that the batteries inside the sensor are low on power, and a corresponding trouble condition is displayed for the associated zone(s) on the panel.
 But while the sensor is falsely indicating low batteries, the actual reality is that the batteries are still at, or near, full power.

 Resideo states that the false low battery condition is the result of intermittent connectivity between the batteries themselves and the nickel battery contact points inside the sensor's battery compartment.
 The best way to verify that the low-battery condition is indeed false is to take a voltmeter reading of the batteries.
 If you find that the reading for each battery is at or above 3V, then you can confirm that the low battery condition is false.
 Any one of the four (4) batteries that reads below 3V could cause a low battery indication.